fujicoin/fujicoin-2.0/README.md

 For more information, as well as an immediately useable, binary version of the FujiCoin client sofware, see http://www.fujicoin.org/

- - Spell of genesis is required to build the FujiCoin.

 License
 -------